conda-incubator/conda-store/docusaurus-docs/conda-store/explanations/artifacts.md

 ## Tarballs or archives

 :::warning
-Environment builds from archives is only supported on Linux machines because the tarballs are built on Linux machines.
+Building environments from archives is only supported on Linux machines because the tarballs are built on Linux machines.
 :::